uc-cdis/gen3.org/content/resources/user/submit-data.md

 	4. Submit Additional Project Metadata
 	5. Link Files to their Metadata

-	1. Upload data files using the gen3-client.
-	2. Map data files to a node in the data dictionary.
-	3.

 The following sections provide step-by-step instructions for this process:

 ## 1. Prepare Project in Submission Portal